This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Oxygen: You may need extra oxygen if your blood oxygen level is lower than it should be.
+- You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

-- CT scan: This is also called a CAT scan.
-An x-ray machine uses a computer to take pictures of your chest to check for lung damage or an infection.
-You may be given dye before the CT scan so your caregiver can see the pictures better.
-Tell your caregiver if you have ever had an allergic reaction to x-ray dye.
+- X-ray or CT pictures may show lung damage or an infection, such as swelling and fluid in your lungs.
+You may be given contrast liquid before the CT scan so your healthcare provider can see the pictures better.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health